csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 > 2. If you are running locally, highres maps usually require much more RAM memory to load than normal resolution ones.
 In case your laptop cannot open a high res map, choose the normal res one or move to Gitpod.

+> [!TIP]
+> Use the nucmer alignments to assemble the micros (identify the order the scaffolds go to make a full micro)
+> Go to tolqc (https://tolqc.cog.sanger.ac.uk) and check the data available for your assembly.

-- How many chromosomes can you see assembled when you open the map?
+A. How many chromosomes can you see assembled when you open the map?
 Is it close to the karyotype number?
 Try to identify and assemble the microchomosomes.

-> [!TIP]
-> Use the nucmer alignments to assemble the micros
-> Go to tolqc (https://tolqc.cog.sanger.ac.uk) and check the data available for your assembly.

-- Are you curating a homogametic or heterogametic sex individual?
+B. Are you curating a homogametic or heterogametic sex individual?
 Try to identify and assign sex chromosomes.
 Can you see something unexpected about the sex chromosomes?

 > [!IMPORTANT]
 > At the end of the curation process, check if you: